+1 (943) 300 5083 sales@gleich-usa.com

 Be mindful of humidity, room temperature, and the metal’s temperature to prevent condensation.
 The storage room temperature should closely match the temperature of the processing environment.
 Before material transfer, aluminum can safely withstand lower temperatures if the relative humidity is controlled and room temperature remains stable.

-If your storage space doesn’t allow for these conditions, we recommend intermediate storage using appropriate spacers for airflow and to prevent condensation.
-In these cases, we also recommend preheating the product before final storage.
+If these conditions can’t be met, we recommend intermediate storage using appropriate spacers for airflow and to prevent condensation.
+It’s also a good idea to preheat the product before final storage.

-Prolonged storage of aluminum slabs with sensitive surfaces can be protected by applying corrosion protection oil.
+When storing aluminum slabs for long periods, any specialized or sensitive surfaces can be protected by applying corrosion protection oil.
 Aluminum semi-finished products should not be exposed to other stored materials, metals, cement flooring, cleaning products, or stone walls.

 Outdoor Storage